AlexWang1987/alexwang1987.github.io/foundations/css/css.md

 * Users preferences.(chrome settings or firefox users font-size etc..)
 * Author styles which are linked to html

 The priority is creasing.
 Author styles attributes can override its other sources.
+But if user-agent uses **!important** to lock the attributes, Author style still can not get its way.
+So, be careful when using **!important**.